CodeYourFuture/fundamentals-course/lesson-4.md

 We'll work as a group to solve some more Khan Academy/Processing.js challenges and to answer some common questions and difficulties.

-The developer volunteers will talk about how they think about the problem while solving it and show the rest of the class.
+The teachers will talk about how they think about the problem while solving it and show the rest of the class.
 Can you spot the teacher's coding mistakes before they do?

-They might ask you to do some of the coding for the class, please contribute and don't worry about mistakes, they are normal!

-Certainly they'll ask you to contribute suggestions for possible solutions - speak up, that is how you help the teacher.
+You might be asked to do some of the coding for the class, please contribute and don't worry about mistakes, they are normal!
+Certainly the teachers will ask you to contribute suggestions for possible solutions - speak up, that is how you help the teacher.
 There is no one correct way.

-*Tip*: Help us: A quiet class with no questions or suggestions is a difficult class for a volunteer to teach
+*Tip*: Help us: A quiet class with no questions or suggestions is a difficult class for a volunteer to teach.

-## Work on Khan Academy Projects
+## Improve your Khan Academy Projects with Arrays and Objects

 As last week, pick a favourite Khan Academy project and think about how you would improve it.

-We'll be working in small groups to help make those changes together.

-The teaching assistants will also be available to help your group if you're stuck.

-### Extra challenges with arrays and objects

 If you have finished all of the Khan Academy projects up to and including arrays and objects, [here is a list of further challenges](post-khan-academy-challenges.md).

 These mostly challenge you to return to an earlier project and make a spin-off which uses objects and/or arrays to make it better, cleaner, and to make it easier for you to do cooler things!

+We'll be working in small groups or pairs to help make those changes together.
+The teaching assistants will also be available to help your group if you're stuck.

 ### Pair-programming (2 students)

 It's good to code with a friend.
-You learn SO much.
+You learn **so** much.
 Many professional teams program in pairs for a part of each day.

-See lesson-3 for introduction and guidance on pair programming.
+See [lesson 3](lesson-3.md#pair-programming-2-students) for introduction and guidance on pair programming.

-mentor notes:
+Volunteer notes:

-* volunteers to call out to switch navigator and driver roles every 10 minutes loosely
+* Volunteers to call out to switch navigator and driver roles every 10 minutes loosely
-* don't run the session too long.  stressful for some.
+* Don't run the session too long.
+Stressful for some.

-# After lunch

-## Pairing session with an instructor
+### Pairing session with an instructor

-Each student will have a pairing session with one of the instructors to solve a programming problem using JavaScript in CodePen.
+Each student will have a pairing session with one of the instructors to solve a programming problem together.

-## Continue working on khan academy projects

-sometimes individually

-sometimes in pairs

-sometimes with the teacher, live coding

-## Retro: Zombies, plants, fishtanks, draw() function...
+## Retro: Zombies, plants, fish tanks, draw() function...
 How is all this relevant in the real world?

 Let's do the first Kahoot again.
 (Instructor's note: [run quiz here](https://play.kahoot.it/v2/?quizId=62bd599b-af55-41c3-b335-c28c9060c023))

 Look back at the [roadmap](roadmap-of-concepts.md)